dh85/SpotifyWebAPI/Sources/SpotifyWebAPI/Documentation.docc/TestingGuide.md

 ```

 Remove observers with ``SpotifyClient/removeObserver(_:)`` when you no longer need the events (for example, when a view disappears).

+Prefer Combine for telemetry fan-out? ``SpotifyClient/observerPublisher(bufferSize:)`` yields the same
+``SpotifyClientEvent`` stream as an `AnyPublisher`, managing observer lifetimes and drop-oldest
+buffering automatically so analytics sinks can stay reactive without manual observer bookkeeping.

 ## Continuous Integration Tips